mfojtik/jenkins-ci/README.md

 change it to any available ImageStream you have in OpenShift.

 Once you instantiate the template, go to *Browse/Builds* where you can see that the build was started.

-When the build complete, navigate to *Browse/Image Streams* and note the *Pull spec* of the slave image you've built.
-For example:
+You have to wait till the build finishes and the ImageStream contains the Docker image for slaves.

-`172.30.238.218:5000/ci/ruby-20-centos7-jenkins-slave`
+The labels are annotations are automatically set for this ImageStream, so you can ignore the section above.

 ### Jenkins Master